Thief (film): Plot

-After resisting a shakedown from a group of corrupt police detectives, and then subsequently ditching their surveillance, Frank and his crew are involved in a large-scale diamond heist organized by Leo.
+After resisting a shakedown from a group of corrupt police detectives, and then subsequently ditching their surveillance, Frank and his crew are involved in a large-scale Los Angeles diamond heist organized by Leo.
 All goes well with Frank's "burn job" and he is expecting the agreed-upon sum of $830,000 for the unmounted stones with a wholesale value $4 million.
 But when Frank returns from the job, Leo gives him less than $100,000.
-This is all that Frank will receive in cash according to Leo, who says he invested the rest of Frank's cut in shopping centers in Fort Worth, Texas and Dallas, Texas, an idea Frank had previously rejected.
-In addition, Leo sets up a Palm Beach score for Frank in six weeks without consulting him.
+This is all that Frank will receive in cash, according to Leo, who says he invested the rest of Frank's cut in shopping centers in Fort Worth and Dallas, Texas, an idea Frank had previously rejected.
+In addition, Leo has set up a Palm Beach score for Frank in six weeks without consulting him.
 Frank tells Leo that their deal is over and takes the cash as he leaves, demanding the rest of his money in 24 hours.

 Frank drives to his car lot, unaware that Leo's henchmen have already beaten and captured Barry and are waiting to ambush him.
-Frank is knocked out and Barry is killed by Carl, one of Leo's enforcers.
+Frank is knocked out, and Barry is killed by the enforcers.
 Frank awakens with Leo staring down at him, surrounded by his henchmen.
 Leo informs him that he, Jessie, their child, and everything he owns are Leo's property.
 He threatens Frank's family if he does not continue working for him.
 Leo warns Frank to focus on his responsibilities.
 When Frank returns home, he orders an uncomprehending Jessie out of their house, telling her their marriage is over, that she must immediately leave, and that he will not be joining her.
 Frank instructs an associate to drive her, the baby, and $410,000 in cash to somewhere where they cannot be located.

 With nothing to lose, Frank blows up their home using high-explosive charges.
 He then drives to his business establishments and does likewise.
 Armed with a pistol, he quietly breaks into Leo's house in a peaceful neighborhood and pistol whips Attaglia in the kitchen.
 Frank hunts for Leo, killing him in the living room.
-Frank then pursues Attaglia as he tries to escape from the house, but is confronted in the front yard by Carl and another henchman.
-In the ensuing gunfight, Frank is shot, but manages to kill the trio.
-Frank loosens what appears to be a bulletproof vest he was wearing beneath his jacket, and walks away into the night.
+Frank then pursues Attaglia as he tries to escape from the house but is confronted in the front yard by Leo’s bodyguards.
+In the ensuing gunfight, Frank is shot but manages to kill the trio.
+Frank loosens what appears to be a bulletproof vest he was wearing beneath his jacket and walks away into the night.